knative/docs/docs/serving/app-security/security-guard-about.md

 ### Exploitable Services

-When a known exploit is found effective to compromise a service, the Knative user who owns the service need a way to filter incoming events that contain the exploit.
+When a known exploit is found effective to compromise a service, the Knative user who owns the Service needs a way to filter incoming events that contain the exploit.
 This is normally the case during a successful attack, where a working exploit is able to compromise the user-container.
 Users therefore need a way to detect/block incoming events that include the exploit while allowing other events to be served.

 ### Misused Services

-Users need a way to detect/remove misused service instances while allowing other instances to continue the service - i.e. the user need a way to stop service instances that ware exploited and are being misused.
+Users need a way to detect/remove misused Service instances while allowing other instances to continue serve events - i.e. the user needs a way to stop Service instances that are exploited and are being misused.

 ## More information